Women in IT

 Only one-in-six of tech specialists in the UK are women, compared with 47% of the entire workforce, research from the Tech Partnership’s Women in IT scorecard reveals.
 Worse still, fewer than one-in-ten of these women are in leadership positions.

-A lack of women in technology jobs is not just a problem for women, it’s a problem for the whole business sector, as Karen Price, CEO of The Tech Partnership Company, said in a recent post: “As someone with long experience of the tech sector, I’m starting to see real signs of a shift in attitudes to the ‘women problem’ – at least partly because it’s no longer framed as a women’s problem.
+A lack of women in IT jobs is not just a problem for women, it’s a problem for the whole business sector, as Karen Price, CEO of The Tech Partnership Company, said in a recent post: “As someone with long experience of the tech sector, I’m starting to see real signs of a shift in attitudes to the ‘women problem’ – at least partly because it’s no longer framed as a women’s problem.
 There is genuine recognition within the sector that this is a business problem – something that has to be solved not just for abstract reasons of fairness or justice but because of practical, commercial concerns.”

 For example, there has been a concerted effort by graduate employers to try and redress gender imbalance in their workforce, according to a survey by AGR.
 In male dominated professions, such as IT, the survey reported that women were more likely to be hired if they applied for this type of job.
 However, it also showed much fewer women are applying for these roles.